i-maslennikov/nuclear-river-validation-rules/docs/en/design-overview/replication-design.md

                 .HasDependentAggregate<CI::Client>(Specs.Map.Facts.ToClientAggregate.ByFirm));
 ```

 Here we have hierarchical descriptions of objects in the facts storage.
-For every such object we define [specification][terms] (e.g. `HasSource(Specs.Map.Erm.ToFacts.Accounts)` method call) that should be used to get a data from the source system storage and one or more [specifications][terms] (e.g. `HasDependentAggregate<CI::Firm>(Specs.Map.Facts.ToFirmAggregate.ByAccount)` method call) that should be used to determine types and identities of [aggregates][terms] that we need to deal with on the next stage.
-Using this information and the information about changes in facts storage, we generate commands to initialize/recalculate/destroy a corresponding aggregate.
+For every such object we define [specification][terms] (e.g. `HasSource(Specs.Map.Erm.ToFacts.Accounts)` method call) that should be used to get a data from the source system storage, and one or more [specifications][terms] (e.g. `HasDependentAggregate<CI::Firm>(Specs.Map.Facts.ToFirmAggregate.ByAccount)` method call) that should be used to determine types and identities of [aggregates][terms] that we need to deal with on the next stage.
+Using this information and the information about changes in the facts storage, we generate commands to initialize/recalculate/destroy a corresponding aggregate.

 Next, we need to configure an interaction with source system. **NuClear River** uses very pluggable library from the [NuClear.Operations*][nuclear-operations-libraries] set for that purpose.